klauer/epics-sumo-mirror/doc/configuration-files.rst

 The configuration file defines a map where keys are names of long command line options and values are booleans, strings or lists of strings.
-Not all command line options can be set in a configuration file, "sumo -h" shows you which can.
+Not all command line options can be set in a configuration file, ``sumo -h`` shows you which can.

 File format
 -----------